PDLT-University-of-York/test-split-site/docs/ultra/unenrol-user.md

 1. Under the **Details & Actions** menu, select **Class register/View everyone on your course**.</br>
 ![Details & Actions menu showing Class register and people icon with 'View everyone on your course' text link below](images/enrol-user-class-register-menu.png)
-2. Locate the user to unenrol.
-You can use the search function or find them in the list.
+2. Locate the user to unenrol using the search function or by finding them in the list.
 3. Click the three dots to the right of the user's name and select **Edit member information**.</br>
 ![Steps followed to edit member information for a student user](images/unenrol-user-edit-member.png)
 4. If the user has a non-Student role, change their role to Student using the drop-down menu.